Options Probability Calculator

 Frequently Asked Questions

-Is delta the same as probability of expiring ITM?
+Is delta the same as probability of ITM?

-Expected Move = Stock Price × IV × √(DTE / 365).
-This gives the 1 standard deviation range, meaning there's about a 68% chance the stock stays within this range by expiration.
-The 2 SD range (95% probability) is simply double this amount.
+Expected Move = Stock Price x IV x square root of (DTE / 365).
+That gives you the 1 standard deviation range — about a 68% chance the stock stays inside it by expiration.
+Double it for the 2 SD range (95% probability).
+I use this as a sanity check on every strike I pick.

-Should I always sell options with high probability of OTM?
+Should I always pick the highest probability of OTM?

 Options involve risk and are not suitable for all investors.
 All calculations are estimates — actual results will vary.
 Not financial advice.
 Full disclosure